 - 1. Expand & Improve Public Facilities - 2.
 Reduce Slum & Blight in Residential Areas - 3.
 Public Services & Quality of Life Improvements - 4.
 Affordable Housing Development and Preservation

-In PY 2023, the third year of the ConPlan, the County will focus on improvements to public facilities and infrastructure, demolition and affordable housing development and preservation.
+In PY 2024, the fourth year of the ConPlan, the County will focus on improvements to public facilities and infrastructure and affordable housing development and preservation.